Expression Prompt Collaboration Transformer for Universal Referring Video Object Segmentation

 \section{Introduction}

-\IEEEPARstart{A}{udio-gudied} video object segmentation (A-VOS)~\cite{pan2022wnet} and referring video object segmentation (R-VOS)~\cite{GavrilyukGLS18,MTTR, DMFormer,sun2023unified}~are two promising tasks, which aim to segment specific objects from video sequences by a given audio or text referring expression, facilitate a wide range of applications, such as video analysis and editing~\cite{shih2017survey}, human-computer interaction~\cite{ji2019survey}, and augmented reality~\cite{tang20193d}.
-Currently, both tasks have been widely discussed in various research fields, such as expression-video fusion~\cite{pan2022wnet,vlt,wang2019acan}, encoder-decoder architecture design~\cite{GavrilyukGLS18,MTTR}, and referring localization~\cite{khoreva2018video,jing2021locate}, leading to significant advancements.
+Audio-gudied Video Object Segmentation (A-VOS)~\cite{pan2022wnet} and Referring Video Object Segmentation (R-VOS)~\cite{GavrilyukGLS18,MTTR,ReferFormer} aim to segment specific objects from video sequences by a given audio or text prompt.
+They can be used in many application situations, \textit{e.g.}, video editing~\cite{zhang2024video} and human-computer interaction~\cite{nake2001human,xie2024satr}.
+Currently, both tasks have been widely discussed in various research fields, \textit{e.g.}, expression-video fusion~\cite{pan2022wnet,wang2019acan}, encoder-decoder design~\cite{GavrilyukGLS18,MTTR}, and referring localization~\cite{khoreva2018video,jing2021locate}, leading to significant advancements.

-R-VOS is shown in Fig.~\ref{fig:intro}(a), which has been widely studied due to its high accuracy and robust localization capabilities.
-Yet, the recent work~\cite{pan2022wnet} suggests that R-VOS may not be sufficiently efficient for practical applications.
-Notoriously, obtaining text clues in many real-world scenarios is difficult, whereas using voice aligns better with human-computer interaction use cases.
-In light of these factors, recent works~\cite{pan2022wnet, LIN2023120960} attempt to use an Automatic Speech Recognition (ASR) model~\cite{schneider2019wav2vec,hsu2021hubert} to transcribe audio expressions for R-VOS methods.
-Despite their progress, it is challenging for these methods to achieve optimal results due to inevitable translation errors and redundant computation parameters.
-To address these issues, the work of~\cite{pan2022wnet} proposes an A-VOS paradigm, as shown in Fig.~\ref{fig:intro}(b), which directly fuses the audio and visual features to segment the referred object in the video.
-Although its interaction has some flexibility, it still faces challenges, such as extracting audio and aligning audio-visual features, leading to imprecise results in referred object localization.
-Nonetheless, audio- and text-guided methods manifest unique strengths.
-For example, precise textual description can alleviate audio semantic comprehension problems caused by ambiguous accents, varying emotions, and unstable speech speed.
-In addition, the emphasis provided by pronunciation serves as an effective cue for matching entities, attributes, or relations in the text.
-Therefore, a holistic and better understanding of the referring expressions can be gained from a deep integration of referring features from both modalities.
+R-VOS is shown in Figure~\ref{fig:intro}(a), which has been widely studied due to its high-precision localization capabilities.
+However, recent work~\cite{pan2022wnet} suggests that R-VOS may not be sufficiently efficient for practical applications.
+Notoriously, obtaining text clues in many real-world scenarios is difficult, whereas using audio aligns better with human-computer interaction.
+In light of these factors, recent works~\cite{pan2022wnet, LIN2023120960} attempt to use Automatic Speech Recognition (ASR)~\cite{schneider2019wav2vec,hsu2021hubert} to transcribe audio prompts for R-VOS.
+Despite their progress, it is challenging for these methods to achieve optimal results due to inevitable translation errors and redundant computation costs.
+To address these issues, Pan~\textit{et al.}~\cite{pan2022wnet} propose an A-VOS paradigm, as shown in Figure~\ref{fig:intro}(b), which directly fuses the audio and visual features to segment the referred object in the video.
+Although it has high interaction flexibility, it still faces challenges, such as the difficulty of audio-visual feature alignment and fusion~\cite{pan2022wnet,ning2022audio}, leading to imprecise results in referred object localization~\cite{zhou2022audio,gao2023avsegformer}.